-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS December 31, 2019 and 2018
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS December 31, 2019 and 2018 (in thousands, except share amounts)

 US and in western Canada.
 Because the warehouses had very similar characteristics and locations, and would be subject to similar underwriting standards, an overall rate of 4.5% was used.
 No new operating leases were originated during 2019.